irukoa/Floquet/README.md

 - `real(dp), intent(in) :: t0start` is a real number corresponding to the starting point of the initial time $t_0$ to consider in the calculation.
 - `real(dp), intent(in) :: t0end` is a real number corresponding to the ending point of the initial time $t_0$ to consider in the calculation.
 - `integer, intent(in) :: t0steps` is a positive integer, containing the number of steps in the discretization of the initial time $t_0$ to consider in the calculation.
 The variable is discretized as all other amplitudes and phases.
-- `integer, intent(in), optional :: Nt` is a integer containing the number of points to discretize the time interval $[t_0, t_0 + T]$ in the calculation of the one period time evolution operator.
+- `integer, intent(in), optional :: Nt` is a integer containing the number of points in the discretization of $[t_0, t_0 + T]$ for the calculation of the one period time evolution operator.
 Default is 513 steps.
 - `integer, intent(in), optional :: htk_calc_method` is an integer specifying the method to use in the calculation of $\hat{H}(t)$.
 The possibilities are
   - `-1`: length gauge, "no intraband" approximation.
   - `0`: velocity gauge, "no curvature" approximation.